Geometric Ruzsa triangle inequality in metric spaces with dilations

 We want to prove that $ i$ is injective.
 Let $ (c,d) = i(x,b) = i(x',b')$.
 Then, by 1. we have $ x = x' = \Delta(c,d)$.
 This gives an unique $ e = f(x) = f(x')$.
 Now we know that $ \Delta(b, e) = \Delta(b,f(x)) = c = \Delta(b', f(x')) = \Delta(b', e)$.
 By 2. we get that $ b = b'$ qed.

-I shall use this proposition in the frame of metric spaces with dilations $(X,d,\delta)$, where: \begin{enumerate} \item[-] there is no algebraic structure, like the one of a group, except the approximate operations provided by the field of dilations, \item[-] nor any incidence structure, like in a projective space, for example. \end{enumerate}

-Concerning metric spaces with dilations I introduced these spaces under the name "dilatation structures" in the article \href{http://arxiv.org/abs/math/0608536}{arXiv:math/0608536 [math.MG]} "Dilatation structures I. Fundamentals".
+\paragraph{Metric spaces with dilations} These spaces appeared first under the name "dilatation structures" in the article \cite{buligadil1}.
 In particular regular sub-riemannian manifolds, riemannian manifolds and Lie groups with a left invariant distance induced by a completely non-integrable (i.e. generating) distribution are examples of such spaces.
-For the most advanced presentation see the course notes \href{http://arxiv.org/abs/1206.3093}{arXiv:1206.3093[math.MG]} "Sub-riemannian geometry from intrinsic viewpoint".
+For the most advanced presentation see the course notes \cite{doi}.

+A metric space with dilations is a metric space $(X,d)$ endowed with locally defined groups of dilations: